-Clearly defined Procedural Standing Orders,

-Scheme of Delegation, Financial Regulations and

-Standing Orders Relating to Contracts.

-- Comprehensive business planning arrangements, setting key targets and action plans designed to achieve our corporate objectives, - Application of the Chartered Institute of Purchasing and Supply, Code of Professional Ethics. - Regular performance reporting to the Executive Sub Committee and public performance reporting through the Annual Report, - A range of policies to regulate employee related matters, including the employee code of conduct, and disciplinary procedures, - Arrangements to manage risk, including the risk management strategy and Corporate Risk Register and business continuity plans, - Clear customer complaints procedures, - Comprehensive policies and procedures for information security, - An anti-fraud and corruption strategy and arrangements supported by a range of policies and guidelines.
+- Clearly defined Procedural Standing Orders, Scheme of Delegation, Financial Regulations and Standing Orders Relating to Contracts; - Comprehensive business planning arrangements, setting key targets and action plans designed to achieve our corporate objectives; - Application of the Chartered Institute of Procurement and Supply, Code of Professional Ethics; - Regular performance reporting to the Executive Sub Committee and public performance reporting through the Annual Report; - A range of policies to regulate employee related matters, including the employee code of conduct, and disciplinary procedures; - Arrangements to manage risk, including the Corporate Risk Register and business continuity plans; - Clear customer complaints procedures; - Comprehensive policies and procedures for information security; - Arrangements supported by a range of policies and guidelines in compliance with the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption.

-Within the overall control arrangements, the system of internal financial control is intended to ensure that assets are safeguarded, transactions are authorised and properly recorded and material errors are detected and corrected.
+Within the overall control arrangements, the system of internal financial control is intended to ensure that assets are safeguarded, transactions are authorised and properly recorded, and material errors are detected and corrected.
 The system is based on a framework of management information, financial regulations, administrative procedures (including segregation of duties), management and supervision, and a system of delegation and accountability.